Housing Aid Team

 Protection from eviction

 If your landlord (or anyone else) is trying to force you out of your home without a court order, they are probably acting illegally.
 It is a criminal offence to harass or unlawfully evict someone from their home.
 The council has powers to prosecute offenders under the Protection from Eviction Act.
 In very serious cases, landlords have been sent to jail.
-Although not everyone who pays rent is protected under this law, most are and the TRO can advise you about this.
+Although not everyone who pays rent is protected under this law, most are and the Housing Advice Team can advise you about this.
 Even if you have rent arrears or your tenancy agreement has expired, the law will still protect you from illegal eviction and harassment.

 If violence is used or threatened, call the police on 999.